Welcome to Girls on the Run – Maine

-Girls on the Run – Maine is thrilled to have been so quickly welcomed into the Greater Portland Community!
+Girls on the Run – Maine is thrilled to have been so quickly welcomed into Southern Maine!
 The parents of girls in the program have been very pleased with the changes they have seen in their daughters as a result of their participation in Girls on the Run.
-Here are just a few of the many positive responses we have received this Fall season.
+Here are just a few of the responses from our Spring 2015 season parent survey.

 “This program gave her confidence.
 She now looks at problems with a different view and knows she can take them on.”

 “My daughter seems to be able to take a longer view of things as a result of the program.
 She’s more goal oriented and able to understand that some things take time to achieve.”

 “She never said she didn’t want to go.
 That is amazing for a sports program.
 My daughter usually finds that her teammates get competitive, unsupportive, and catty but not at Girls on the Run.”

 “I feel that she has come further out of her shell.
 She is proud to be who she is, is able to laugh more at herself and seems more easy going.”